jyfletcher/fakepi/README.md

 ENGINE Bus STARTED
 ```

-By default is will listen only on 127.0.0.1:8181, but this can be changed in the main() function.
+By default it will listen only on 127.0.0.1:8181, but this can be changed in the main() function.

 Note the data is persistent while the process is running, but completely new data will be generated every time the program is run.